xianlinbox/daily_practise/aws-solution-architect/Deployment.md

 Blue/Green deployment:uses two identical environments, one running the current version and the other running the new version.
 Traffic is switched between the environments, allowing for quick rollbacks if issues arise.

 Canary Deployment: gradually rolls out updates to a small subset of users, allowing for early issue detection without affecting all users.
+Opswork doesn't support it.

 Support service: